Mr-Destructive/mr-destructive.github.io/content/tils/2022-03-05-vim-get-visual-text.md

 ---
 templateKey: til
-title: "Vim: Get the Text from Visual Selection"
-description: "Store the selected text in a variable in Vim Script"
+description: Store the selected text in a variable in Vim Script
-date: 2022-03-05 17:25:37
 status: published-til
 slug: vim-get-visual-text
+title: 'Vim: Get the Text from Visual Selection'
+date: 2022-03-05T17:25:37.000Z
-tags: ['vim',]
+tags:
+  - vim
 ---

 ## Using Registers

 We can get the selected text in a variable in Vim Script using registers.

 ```vimscript
 normal gv"xy